SAMHSA/CSAP PREVENTION FELLOWSHIP PROGRAM

-The U.S. Department of Health and Human Services (HHS) Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center for Substance Abuse Prevention (CSAP) is accepting applications for the 2013-2015 Prevention Fellowship Program.
+The U.S. Department of Health and Human Services (HHS) Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center for Substance Abuse Prevention (CSAP) established the Prevention Internship in 2011 as a partnership between the Strategic Prevention Framework-Tribal Incentive Grantees (SPF-TIGs), other Tribal organizations and SAMHSA/CSAP’s Prevention Fellowship Program (PFP).

 WHO CAN APPLY:

-Individuals seeking selection into the Prevention Fellowship Program must meet the following criteria and provide associated documentation:
+Individuals from any State seeking selection into the internship program must meet the following criteria and provide associated documentation:

-- a detailed essay of 500 words or less on why the candidate should be selected for the fellowship and how the selection would support his or her career goals; and
+- A detailed essay or paper of no more than two pages on why the candidate should be selected for the internship, and how selection would support his or her career goals (to be completed through the online application); and

-- a strong interest in the substance abuse prevention field.
+- Experience in substance abuse prevention and/or behavioral health prevention/promotion.

-HOW TO APPLY: Applications will be accepted from eligible candidates from Monday, June 17, 2013 through Friday, August 23, 2013.
-Click here to apply, complete and submit the online application.
+HOW TO APPLY: Applications will be accepted from eligible candidates from Monday, December

-Applicants will be notified of their selection status on or before Friday, September 13, 2013.
-Selected candidates are expected to begin the Prevention Fellowship Program on Monday, Tuesday, October 1, 2013.
+Applicants will be notified of their selection status on or before Tuesday, April 1, 2014.
+Selected candidates are expected to begin the Prevention Internship on Monday, April 14, 2014.

 ADDITIONAL INFORMATION: Please contact the Prevention Fellowship Program at (240) 485-1700, ext.
 3287 or by e-mail at firstname.lastname@example.org.